drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 3: Pyrrolopyrimidines

-The cyano group of the original compound seems to be involved in the formation of a hydrogen bond with the receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-pyrrolopyrimidines-513b154b'><i class='fa fa-play' aria-hidden='true'></i></button>The cyano group of the original compound seems to be involved in the formation of a hydrogen bond with the receptor.
 Other changes including the volume and the physico-chemical properties of the molecules such as the polar surface area, hydrophobicity, solubility, solvation etc... must also be envisaged.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer